-The members of the Committee shall be appointed by a majority vote of the Board from among its members based on the recommendations of the Board’s Governance and Nominating Committee and shall serve until such member’s successor is duly appointed and qualified or until such member’s resignation or removal by a majority vote of the Board.
+The members of the Committee shall be appointed by the Board from among its members based on the recommendations of the Governance and Nominating Committee and shall serve until their successors are duly appointed and qualified or until their resignation or removal by a majority vote of the Board.

 Authority and Responsibilities

-Oversight relating to the Independent Auditors and the Internal Auditors
+Oversight relating to the Independent Auditors and Internal Audit

-- The Committee shall discuss with the independent auditors the scope of the annual audit and key risk areas, and shall approve significant modifications to the annual audit plan.
+- The Committee will meet with Company’s management, the independent auditor and Internal Audit in connection with each annual audit to discuss the scope of the annual audit, the procedures to be followed, the staffing of the audit, key risk areas and shall approve any significant modifications to the annual audit plan.

 - review and discuss with the independent auditors any relationships or services that may impact the objectivity and independence of the independent auditors;

-- after reviewing the foregoing report and the independent auditors’ work throughout the year, evaluate the independent auditors’ qualifications, performance and independence, including a review and evaluation of the lead partner(s) of the independent auditors, taking into account the opinions of management and the Company’s internal auditors;
+- after reviewing the foregoing report and the independent auditors’ work throughout the year, evaluate the independent auditors’ qualifications, performance and independence, including a review and evaluation of the lead partner(s) of the independent auditors, taking into account the opinions of management and Internal Audit;

-- assure the regular rotation of the lead audit partner and consider whether there should be regular rotation of the audit firm itself in order to assure the continuing independence of the independent auditors; and
+- assure the regular rotation of the lead audit partner as required by law and consider whether there should be regular rotation of the audit firm itself in order to assure the continuing independence of the independent auditors; and

-- present its conclusions with respect to the independent auditors to the full Board.
+- present its conclusions with respect to the independent auditors to the Board.

 Oversight of the Financial Statements, Audit and Disclosure